transmute-industries/EcdsaKoblitzSignature2016/README.md

 A minimal implementation of EcdsaKoblitzSignature2016 in javascript.

-Mostly to provide clarity around how complex linked data signature suites are, in the hope that future suites will be simpler.
+Mostly to provide clarity around how complex linked data signature suites are, in the hope that future suites will be simpler, and less coupled to crypto currency libraries.

 #### Example